Quantifying the Impact of Structured Output Format on Large Language Models through Causal Inference: Experiments

 Table~\ref{main_table} summarizes causal discovery across diverse reasoning types.
 Causal structures are classified based on the rejection of null hypotheses A (instruction effect) and B (format effect).
 If both are rejected, we further test hypothesis C for m-bias.
 As we consider two significance levels $\alpha$ of 0.05 and 0.1, two DAGs are derived.
 The significance levels here apply to individual tests, while for DAGs' discovery, which involves two or three $p$-values, a Bonferroni correction can be applied to control for Type I errors (Appendix~\ref{bonferroni_correction}).

-We illustrate the causal discovery process using representative examples, with the first four based on GPT-4o and the last based on Llama-3.1-8B: \begin{itemize} \item \textbf{IND} (independence): Observed in OpsEval-JSON using GPT-4o.
-Both $p$-values for instruction (0.179) and format (0.398) exceed $\alpha$ of 0.1, suggesting no causal effect. \item \textbf{FMT} (single cause from output format): Seen in XCodeEval-YAML at $\alpha$ of 0.1.
-The $p$-value for format is 0.051, while that for instruction is 0.353, indicating only format has an effect. \item \textbf{INS} (single cause from instruction): Found in GCC-XML, where the instruction $p$-value is 0.023 and the format $p$-value is 0.162, suggesting only instruction has a causal impact. \item \textbf{CwoM} (collider without m-bias): At $\alpha$ of 0.1, both factors become significant for GPT-4o in the LLC-YAML setup.
-The m-bias test yields a $p$-value of 0.895, supporting CwoM. \item \textbf{CwM} (collider with m-bias): Detected in GSM8K-JSON using Llama-3.1-8B.
+We illustrate the causal discovery process using representative examples, with the first four based on GPT-4o and the last based on Llama-3.1-8B: \begin{itemize} \item IND (independence): Observed in OpsEval-JSON using GPT-4o.
+Both $p$-values for instruction (0.179) and format (0.398) exceed $\alpha$ of 0.1, suggesting no causal effect. \item FMT (single cause from output format): Seen in XCodeEval-YAML at $\alpha$ of 0.1.
+The $p$-value for format is 0.051, while that for instruction is 0.353, indicating only format has an effect. \item INS (single cause from instruction): Found in GCC-XML, where the instruction $p$-value is 0.023 and the format $p$-value is 0.162, suggesting only instruction has a causal impact. \item CwoM (collider without m-bias): At $\alpha$ of 0.1, both factors become significant for GPT-4o in the LLC-YAML setup.
+The m-bias test yields a $p$-value of 0.895, supporting CwoM. \item CwM (collider with m-bias): Detected in GSM8K-JSON using Llama-3.1-8B.
 Both instruction and format are significant at $\alpha$ of 0.1, and conditioning on generation reveals correlation between them, indicative of m-bias. \end{itemize}

 \textbf{GPT-4o demonstrates robust insensitivity to structured output formats}.
 In 43 out of 48 causal structures (DAGs), structured outputs have no statistically significant effect on generation.
 However, this robustness is not universal.
 In the remaining 5 DAGs, 3 are CwoM, where both instruction and output format causally influence the model's output.
-The experimental results highlight the necessity of the used multifaceted analysis that should not be simplified to a single-factor perspective or to coarse comparisons of aggregated metrics.
+The experimental results highlight the necessity of the used multifaceted analysis that should not be simplified to a single-factor perspective or to coarse comparisons of aggregated metrics. \textbf{GPT-4.1 follows trends similar to GPT-4o}, performing robustly in most settings but still exhibiting vulnerability on the SOT task.
+By contrast, \textbf{OpenAI-o3 is consistently resilient to structured outputs}, showing an underappreciated strength of reasoning-intensive models to general-purpose models.

 \textbf{Function calling is a promising approach for obtaining structured outputs}.
 Although the main text and most experiments focus on format-restricting instructions due to their generalizability across models and output formats, Appendix~\ref{function_calling} shows that independence remains the predominant DAGs in structured outputs by function calling, while the generation quality outperform that from format-restricting instructions in 5 of the 8 datasets.